inferless/stable-diffusion-3/README.md

 ## TL;DR:
 - Deployment of stable-diffusion-3-medium-diffusers model using [Diffusers](https://github.com/huggingface/diffusers).
 - You can expect an average latency of `4.4 sec` for generating an image in `28`steps.
-This setup has an average cold start time of `9.9 sec`.
+This setup has an average cold start time of `9.9 sec` *(For benchmark we have used Nvidia A100-80GB GPU)*.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
 - Model import via GitHub with `input_schema.py` file.
-- Recommended GPU: NVIDIA A100 for optimal performance.
+- Recommended GPU: NVIDIA L4.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.